-However, many students with other ambitions take Sociology to widen their horizons.
+Many students with other ambitions take Sociology to widen their horizons.
 We are all intrigued by issues such as why men and women often act so differently and whether it is possible to reduce global inequalities.
 Sociologists disagree amongst themselves as there are no easy answers, so in the lessons we spend a lot of time in lively discussions.
-The course begins with a general introduction about how being brought up in a society makes people different from feral (wild) humans and examine some contrasting views about equality and hierarchies.